jonathanmeaney-lmk/globale_store/TESTING.md

 ## **VALIDATION**

-W3C Markup Validator, W3C CSS Validator, PEP Validator and JSHint were used to validate the code in the project to ensure there were no errors.
+W3C Markup Validator, W3C CSS Validator, PEP8 Validator and JSHint were used to validate the code in the project to ensure there were no errors.

 - [W3C Markup Validator](https://validator.w3.org/)